Revilo2157/Hyss/README.md

 5. Sign in to spotify.
 It will take you to a page that cant be loaded.
 6. Copy the link you are redirected to.
 It should look like https://localhost.com
 7. Go back to the console, add a space and paste the link you just copied.
-8. You shoul receive a confirmation email.
+8. You should receive a confirmation email.
 9. Enjoy!